robertorcosta/azure-docs.pt-br/articles/virtual-desktop/set-up-scaling-script.md

      $automationAccountName = Read-Host -Prompt "Enter the name of the Azure Automation Account"

-     $maintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don’t want to be managed by this scaling tool"
+     $maintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don't want to be managed by this scaling tool"

      .\createazurelogicapp.ps1 -ResourceGroupName $resourceGroupName `
        -AADTenantID $aadTenantId `